cwells/adhd/README.md

 `adhd` under different names alongside the relevant project configs without needing to worry about an update breaking your config.

+# A working example

+A working Django app is included in the `projects/` directory.
+It requires no setup, just run `adhd example django/up`.

 # Configuration

 ```yaml